digital-land/technical-documentation/docs/architecture-and-infrastructure/infrastructure/security/index.md

 #### Description

 The UK Government's National Cyber Security Centre have provided [guidance on how to choose, configure and use cloud services securely](https://www.ncsc.gov.uk/collection/cloud).
+The  guidance also contains [14 principles](https://www.ncsc.gov.uk/collection/cloud/the-cloud-security-principles) to instruct technical implementations.

 #### Monitoring approach